 I heard about you on a Facebook ad that compared Weight Watchers to myspace, and Noom as Facebook.
 Can you tell me the differences between Noom and WW?

 There's a few different aspects of the Noom program that we think really sets it apart from the more traditional weight loss products out there:

 1. Psychological, behavior-based focus.
-Weight watchers puts food and activity front and center.
+Weight watchers (and virtually all the other diets out there) puts food and activity front and center.
 Those are important elements, to be sure, but our experience has been that long-lasting behavior change comes from going much deeper, into the psychological factors driving your food and activity choices.
 The content that we've crafted in our program – written completely in-house – covers a huge range of psych topics – triggers, barriers, goal setting, storm eating, social and emotional settings, etc.